dinidusrinimesha/dinidusrinimesha/README.md

 ---

 ## 🔭 About Me
-I am a first-year BIT undergraduate at the University of Colombo School of Computing (UCSC) and a trainee software developer at OpenArc System Management.
-I enjoy building practical web applications and learning new frameworks, libraries, and tools — especially in web development and back-end systems.
+I am currently pursuing a Bachelor of Information Technology (BIT) at the University of Colombo School of Computing (UCSC) and working as a Trainee Software Developer at OpenArc System Management.
+I am passionate about designing and developing efficient, user-focused web applications and continuously expanding my technical expertise in modern frameworks, libraries, and back-end technologies.

 ---